TheSeedEconomy/theseedeconomy.github.io/index.md

 the function of Love, and allowing anything but pure Love to tamper with DNA is dangerous business.

-What is critical to point out and understand at this point, is that any true human economy has a few characteristics:
+What is critical to point out and understand at this point is that any true human economy has a few characteristics:

 - 1)  The economy grows organically meaning it does not exist for the sake